alex-storozhenko/wp-think-framework/README.md

 # wp-think-framework

-WordPress Think Framework gives you the ability to quickly and easily create incredible websites with WordPress.
-It Is an extensible framework for WordPress themes development.
-Based on the WordPress APIs.
+WordPress Think Framework is a developer-oriented library that gives you the ability to quickly and easily create incredible websites with WordPress.
+This is an extensible framework for developing WordPress themes.
+Based on the WordPress API.

 #### Server Requirements: